MoutonGrognon/robot-game-lua/README.md

 Checkout the [Default robots](#default-robots) section for more information on the robots available.

+You can use the front-end to watch your matchs with your browser at `localhost:5555`.

 ### Troubleshooting

 Sometimes a `Network deployment_default  Error` can occur.
 I did not find any other solution than a complete reboot of the host to fix this issue.